 This is the horror of a large, distributed system.
 By distributing the various acts of evil — the act of raising non-human beings only for them to be killed, the act of killing them, the act of distributing and selling them, and the act of buying and eating them — we have managed to construct a system that is as evil as only the most sadistic person could be on his own.
 After all, many people who raise non-human beings for them to be killed report that they cannot bear seeing them get killed, and that they feel terrible when they send them to slaughter.
 Yet by distributing the next evil act in this great circle of evil to another person who has not seen any of these beings grow up — not seen their personalities and charming quirks, but only seen another anonymous being enter the slaughterhouse — we manage to get the job done.
 Collectively, together, we can do it.
 And it is not the case that this person whose job it is to kill the beings is especially culpable in any way; it is simply a job that exists in response to a demand.
 Our demand.
 It all comes back to us, the consumers, who merrily buy and eat the non-human beings.

 Collectively we are doing what none of us could do alone.
 We have managed to create a collective practice that is far more evil than anything we could ever dream of doing individually.
 How have we managed to do this?
 How do we stop it?
-As I aim to argue in my next two essays, our final act of consuming “animal products” — what most people consider a relatively innocent act — is not only a crucial piece in the puzzle of our exploitation of non-human beings, and it is not only a powerful contributing factor to our moral confusion with regard to them; it is the very foundation of it all.
+I would argue that our final act of consuming “animal products” — what most people consider a relatively innocent act — is not only a crucial piece in the puzzle of our exploitation of non-human beings, and it is not only a powerful contributing factor to our moral confusion with regard to them; it is the very foundation of it all.
 It is the cardinal sin we commit against them.
 Only when we stop this will we stop our exploitation of non-human beings and all the horrors it inevitably carries with it.